mmikowski/powercss/README.md

 examples, and then we discuss how PowerCSS works.

 ## Example 001: The basics
-This example is illustrated by `pcss._example001_.html` which can be be found in the `./examples` directory of the GitHub repository.
+This example is illustrated by `pcss._ex001_.html` which can be be found in the `./examples` directory of the GitHub repository.
 Clone the repository and open the file with your browser to see the results.

-The first thing to remember about the PowerCSS API is that it **never changes our data.** This means if we provide an array or object or array as an argument to a PowerCSS call, it is **copied** and we can use it again without fear of it being modified by PowerCSS at some later time.
+The first thing to remember about the PowerCSS is that it **never changes our data.** This means if we provide an array or object or array as an argument to a PowerCSS, it is **copied** and we can use it again without fear of it being modified by PowerCSS at some later time.
 For the inverse reason, PowerCSS **does not return pointers to its data**.
-Instead there is a `_getAssetJson_` method to get JSON copies of data.
-This method is very handy for debugging, but it should be used sparingly in production as it can get expensive.
+Instead is the `_getAssetJson_` method which is very handy for debugging, but it should be used sparingly as it can be expensive.
+The `_getAssetIdList_` method is also data-safe.

 We were careful to change as little of the existing CSS work-flow as possible.
 If we are comfortable with using static CSS, this should look